utf8sjis/gensokanji-bot/README.md

 # gensokanji-bot

-This is the [元素の漢字bot (@gensokanji_bot)](https://twitter.com/gensokanji_bot) a Twitter bot that regularly tweets the Chinese names of elements and trivia.
-This bot runs on GitHub Actions (scheduled workflows).
+This is [元素の漢字bot (@gensokanji_bot)](https://twitter.com/gensokanji_bot), a Twitter bot that regularly tweets the Chinese names of elements and related trivia.
+It runs on GitHub Actions using scheduled workflows.

 ## License